Pegasus-RPG/xtuple-client/README.md

 git remote add QTCLIENT git://github.com/xtuple/qt-client.git

 Now we have two remotes: origin (you) and QTCLIENT (xTuple).
-To get QTCLIENT/master code into our local masters, we do the following:
+To get QTCLIENT/master code into our local masters, do the following:

 git checkout master